The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-403-ko2/README.md

 ## Creating vs Re-Using
 There are 3 main reasons to create a new engine,
 * You want to learn: The best way to learn anything is to do the work.
 Make it yourself, tinker, break things, fix them.
 Research and make your own custom engine.
 It can even be a clone of an already existing one, but the key take away is - you know how it works from the inside out because you made it yourself.
 * Necessity: There are plenty of games out there that run custom engines.
-Noita (https://store.steampowered.com/app/881100/Noita/) for example: In this game, every pixel is able to fall in the custom built - ###everything falls engine###.
+Noita (https://store.steampowered.com/app/881100/Noita/) for example: In this game, every pixel is able to fall in the custom built - ###everything falls engine.
 This isnt availible in engines on the market so the developers had to make a custom engine to implement this feature!

 ## Your favorite game is no stranger